hbar1st/where-is-waldo-api/README.md

 # Note: the normalized value is the x/y co-ordination value _within the scope of the scene_ divided by the *current* width or height respectively

-Routes supported by this api:
+Routes supported by this api: (Note, this api doesn't follow REST practices)

 GET /                      gives a short description